The Difference Between UX and UI in the Design Process

 What’s the difference between UX and UI?

 What is UX?
 UX (user experience) focuses on the overall usefulness and usability of a product, rather than specifically the appearance.
 As defined by the Nielsen Norman Group, the “user experience encompasses all aspects of the end-user’s interaction with the company, its services, and its products.”
-During the UX phase of the design process, tasks such as user research, wireframing, prototyping, and user testing are key activities.
+During the UX phase of the design process, tasks such as user research, wireframing, prototyping, and user testing are key steps to take.

 CareerFoundry’s contributor, Emil Lamprecht, outlines this in the diagram below, and in his in-depth article about the difference between UX and UI.